Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 #### Versions

 %sql
-select * from students c where c.id not in (SELECT a.id FROM (select * from students  VERSION AS OF 3) a inner join (select * from students VERSION as OF 7) b on a.id = b.id)
+SELECT * FROM students c WHERE c.id not in (SELECT a.id FROM (select * from students  VERSION AS OF 3) a
+INNER JOIN (select * from students VERSION as OF 7) b on a.id = b.id)